rkk1995/Notes/docs/Notes/papers/Cluster Management/zookeeper.md

   - Processes startup with the full pathname of z<sub>c</sub>, a znode storing dynamic configuration.
   - Set watch flag to true, read config file, upon notified and read new configuration, again set the watch flag to true
 - Rendezvous
-  - Client creates rendezvous node, z<sub>r</sub> and the full pathnameof z<sub>r</sub> as a startup parameter of the master and worker processes.
+  - Client creates rendezvous node, z<sub>r</sub> and the full path nameof z<sub>r</sub> as a startup parameter of the master and worker processes.
   - When the master starts it fills in zr with information about addresses and ports it is using.
   - When workers start, they read zr with watch set to true.
 - Group Membership
   - Designate node, z<sub>g</sub> to represent the group.
   - When a process member of the group starts, it creates an ephemeral child znode under z<sub>g</sub>.
+  - **Configuration Service** creates a watch on $z_g$ and whenever that znode changes or any of its children, it will get a notification.
-  - Processes can obtain group information by simply listing the children of z<sub>g</sub>.
+  - Processes can then obtain group information by simply listing the children of $z_g$.
 - Mini Transactions - Effect is that we can achieve atomic operations.
 Example of atomic counter:

 ```python
 while true:
   x,v = getData("f")
   if setData("f", x+1, v): break
   sleep
 ```

 - Simple Locks Without Herd Effect (Scalable Locks)